spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 are the voxel volume proportions occupied by the corresponding tract.

 The atlas is stored in the ``data/PAM50/atlas`` folder, and comes with a text file (``info_label.txt``) that provides a more detailed breakdown of each tract.
+The contents of this file are listed below.

+.. include:: ../../../../data/PAM50/atlas/info_label.txt
+   :start-line: 4
+   :end-line: 40
+   :code:

 As well, here is the relevant section of the SCT repository which generated this template:
 `White matter atlas <https://github.com/neuropoly/spinalcordtoolbox/tree/master/dev/atlas>`_